ococosda2026/ococosda2026.github.io/pages/paper_submission.md

 [Submit Here](https://easychair.org/conferences/?conf=ococosda2026){: .btn .btn-green .mr-4 }

 <p style="text-align: justify">
-O-COCOSDA 2026 will be held fully on site (in person).
-At least one author of each accepted paper must register by the early registration deadline and present the paper in person at the conference.
+<b>O-COCOSDA 2026 will be held fully on site (in person)</b>.
+At least one author of each accepted paper
+must register by the early registration deadline and present the paper in person at the conference.
 Papers that are not presented on site will be withdrawn and excluded from the final proceedings.
 </p>